 - Set Up E-Commerce Analytics

-In last week’s article, I walked through these steps and provided complete details on Google Analytics set up.
+In our last article, we walked through these steps and provided complete details on Google Analytics set up.
 Click here to read the article: 5 Steps to Set Up Your Google Analytics Account.

 4. What reports should I look at?